Polar-Tang/notes-backend/markdown/Portswigger/SQLI/lab-retrieve-data-from-other-tables.md

 https://portswigger.net/web-security/sql-injection/union-attacks/lab-retrieve-data-from-other-tables
+To select any wata we must use `UNION SELECT` instead of simply `UNION` because we are injection a query into another

 If we could retrieve data from certain column, you should use `from` keyword
 ```
 ' UNION SELECT username, password FROM users--